bilalshaikh-code/Rubber-Ducky-Data-threat-corrupt-OS/README.md

 - Contact: [bilalshaikh-code](https://github.com/bilalshaikh-code)

-- Optionally include a PGP key or secure channel for receiving samples if you accept them.

 ## License

 This project is licensed under the **CC BY-NC-SA 4.0** License with an additional **No-Malicious-Use Addendum**.